 T Rex 2x Long Etf Performance

-The entity has a beta of 0.46, which indicates possible diversification benefits within a given portfolio.
-As returns on the market increase, T Rex's returns are expected to increase less than the market.
-However, during the bear market, the loss of holding T Rex is expected to be smaller as well.
+The entity has a beta of 0.9, which indicates possible diversification benefits within a given portfolio.
+T Rex returns are very sensitive to returns on the market.
+As the market goes up or down, T Rex is expected to follow.

 Risk-Adjusted Performance